VarshniR/VarshniR/README.md

 ## Hi there 👋  I’m Varshni Ramdhani ✨

-I am currently actively applying for entry-level/ mid-senior level Data Analyst roles.
+I am currently working as a Data Governance Analyst at VF Corporation.

 I was born and raised in Paramaribo, Suriname (South America).